Garage Workshop

 Garage Workbench

-After tools and a toolbox, a sturdy workbench (or two) is the most important piece of shop equipment.
-Before you buy a workbench, consider building your own.
-I built mine from lengths of 2x4's and a piece of 3/4" plywood.
+After tools and a toolbox, a sturdy workbench (or two) is the most important piece of a work shop.

 Cutting, grinding, painting, polishing, inflating - a home air compressor makes these chores possible.
 While shopping for a garage air compressor, try to buy the best one you can afford.
 Get one that you won't outgrow quickly.